binayakd/binayakd.github.io/content/posts/2024-05-30-trino-on-eks-with-oicd.md

 ## Introduction

-Parquet data stored in object storage, like AWS S3 has become a standard practice in current data lake architecture.
-And using Trino, with Hive Standalone Metastore to query these data is also a very standard practice, as shown [here](https://trino.io/blog/2020/10/20/intro-to-hive-connector.html).
+Parquet data stored in object storage, like AWS S3, has become a standard practice in current data lake architecture.
+And using Trino with Hive Standalone Metastore to query these data is also a very standard practice, as shown [here](https://trino.io/blog/2020/10/20/intro-to-hive-connector.html).

 What is less well documented is how to deploy these services in a Kubernetes cluster (for example EKS), and adhere to security best practices when establishing the connection between Trino and S3.
 One way to do this is to use [IAM Roles for Service Accounts (IRSA)](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/).
-This allows us to use a kubernetes service account (used by Trino) to get read/write access to specific S3 buckets, though an IAM policy setup.
+This allows us to use a kubernetes service account (used by Trino) to get read/write access to specific S3 buckets, through an IAM policy setup.

-In this post, I will walk through the setup process, using mostly Terraform (or OpenTofu if you prefer) and Helm.
-I have taking heavy inspiration from [here](https://shipit.dev/posts/setting-up-eks-with-irsa-using-terraform.html).
+This post will guide you through the setup process using mostly Terraform (or OpenTofu if you prefer) and Helm.
+I have drawn heavy inspiration inspiration from [here](https://shipit.dev/posts/setting-up-eks-with-irsa-using-terraform.html).

+This walkthrough assume intermediate to advanced familiarly with Terraform (OpenTofu), Kubernetes and Helm.
+Some familiarly of the Trino setup will also be helpful.

 The full code can found in [Github](https://github.com/binayakd/trino-on-eks/tree/main).